pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 -->

 ###### What happens if we reenable the feature if it was previously rolled back?
+Pods requiring cci driver might have been handled by standard cpu manager, those will need to be recreated after enabling the cci driver.

 ###### Are there any tests for feature enablement/disablement?
+Planned to include some
 <!--
 The e2e framework does not currently support enabling or disabling feature gates.
 However, unit tests in each component dealing with managing data, created